 1. Place the custom frame lengths face down on a flat surface.

 2. Apply a small amount of wood glue on the ends of the frame.
+Any wood glue, such as Elmer's or Gorilla Wood Glue should suffice.
 Next, align each frame corner and add thumbnail inserts into the routed slots.
 If necessary, a hammer can be used to lightly tap it in.